 As the embodiment of the soul of the suit of Wands, the Queen of Wands card represents the source of inspiration and creativity, the muse whispering in the ears of artists and inventors to trigger the spark of imagination that was encountered in the Page of Wands.

 Her role as the original source of new ideas and concepts makes her a kind of Mother figure for imagination and creativity.
 This nurturing, life-giving element is probably what justified the natural elements found in the original Rider Waite Smith depiction of the Queen of Wands.
 In order to be the source of all these concepts, the Queen of Wands needs to be as intuitive as the Queen of Cups and as fertile as the Queen of Pentacles, but the element of Fire remains her strongest aspect, allowing her to balance these two elements with burning determination.
 The Queen of Wands is passionate and more driven than her counterparts in the other suits and loyal to a fault.

-The negative elements of the Queen of Wands
+Negative elements of Queen of Wands

 The temperamental aspect that can be found in many cards in the suit of Wands is obviously present in the Queen of Wands too.
 In a way, she can be seen as a sleeping dragon.
 Her nature as a source of ideas and concepts keeps her focused on her task, but once she has reached her breaking point her anger is formidable and fiery.

 One sure way to trigger her wrath is to repay her loyalty with betrayal and lies.
 This is a slight that will be hard to forgive, and even harder to forget.
 In that aspect, the Queen of Wands could be seen as an echo of the Goddess Hera in Ancient Greek myths, burning with the cold fire of jealousy and revenge with each new betrayal by Zeus.